G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Applications

 \subsection{Dimethylfumarate versus Teriflunomide to prevent relapse in multiple sclerosis}

-With the increasing number of available drugs for preventing relapses in multiple sclerosis and the lack of head-to-head randomised clinical trials, Laplaud \textit{et al.} \cite{Laplaud_2019} aimed to compare Teriflunomide (TRF) and Dimethylfumarate (DMF) using data from the multicentric cohort OFSEP.
+With the increasing number of available drugs for preventing relapses in multiple sclerosis and the lack of head-to-head randomised clinical trials, Laplaud \textit{et al.}\cite{Laplaud_2019} aimed to compare Teriflunomide (TRF) and Dimethylfumarate (DMF) using data from the multicentric cohort OFSEP.
 We reanalysed the primary outcome, defined as the time-to-first relapse.
 We presented the cohort characteristics of 1770 included patients in Table 1: 1057 patients were in the DMF group (59.7\%) versus 713 in the TRF group (40.3\%).
 Approximately 39\% of patients (40\% in the DMF group versus 38\% in the TRF group) had at least one relapse during follow-up.

-We presented the confounder-adjusted results in the left panel of Figure \ref{forCVC}.
-The GC and IPW were equally robust to the considered set of covariates.
-For the difference in RMST, the width of the 95\% CI was lower for the GC.
-For instance, when we considered all the risk factors, the CI of GC had a width of 44.2 days versus 50.9 days for IPW.
+We presented the confounders-adjusted results in the left panel of Figure \ref{forCVC}.
+The different set of covariates did not significantly change the results.
+For the difference in RMST, the width of the 95\% CI was larger for the IPW.
+For instance, when we considered all the risk factors, the CI of IPW had a width of 36.6 days versus 33.6 days and 33.2 days for GC and DRS, respectively.

-The conclusion of no significant difference between TRF and DMF was unaffected by the method or the choice of the estimand.
+The conclusion of no significant difference between TRF and DMF was unaffected by the method for the $AHR$.
+In contrast, the IPW led to a protective effect of the TRF compared to DMF in terms of $\Delta$ at two years, while the GC and the DRS remained consistent with the $AHR$ conclusions.
+By taking into account the risk factors, the use of IPW concluded to a gain of 21 days without relapse at two years versus 6.5 days and 7.4 days for GC and DRS, respectively.
+Owing to the similar performances of the three methods under the null hypothesis and because unmeasured confounding cannot be an issue here, we suppose that the difference can be explained by a misspecification of $g(L)$.